ietf-teep/architecture/draft-ietf-teep-architecture.md

 At step 2, the developer uploads the
 Untrusted Application (2a) to an Application Store.
-In this example, the developer is also the TA signer, and so generates a signed TA.
+In this example, the developer is also the TA Signer, and so generates a signed TA.
 The developer can then either bundle the signed TA with the Untrusted Application, or the developer can provide the signed TA